-What Biblical stories, or verses, or symbols, or ideas does this incident call to mind?
+What Biblical stories, or verses, or symbols, or ideas does this ministry situation call to mind?
 Try to make free associations-don't immediately judge whether an association is logical or not.
 If something comes to mind, but you're not quite sure why it applies, it may be worth exploring further.
 This approach gives your imagination the chance to make connections you are not immediately conscious of, and may open up new insights.
-You might equally have association, begin to explore it.
+You might equally have associations from church history and tradition, or from literature, or from pop culture.
+When you have identified an association, begin to explore it.
 Reread the Biblical passage that comes to mind.
 What are the points of similarity with your situation, and what are the differences?
 Try to imagine yourself, and the people you are ministering to, in the scene that comes to mind.